-New flight routes open and change all the time across Asia.
+New flight routes open and change all the time across South and Southeast Asia.
 Some can make itineraries harder (for example a direct route changing to an indirect route) but most open up new avenues and adventures that make connecting different countries and cities much easier.
-We won’t mention them all here as flight routes in Asia are a constantly changing beast.
-However, we will detail our favourite new flight routes in Asia, those that can make a positive impact on your holiday possibilities.
+We won’t mention them all as flight routes are a constantly changing beast.
+However, we will detail our favourite new flight routes and key points about flights to South and Southeast Asia – those that can make a positive impact on your holiday possibilities.

-As you can imagine lots of routes have been cancelled or at least postponed over the last year or so in Asia.
+As you can imagine lots of flights to South & Southeast Asia have been cancelled or at least postponed over the last year.
 We’re constantly monitoring the situation and are only quoting on routes we know will be guaranteed to fly.
 It will certainly be interesting to see what routes come back into action and which ones don’t once there is a bit more certainty in Asia.
-Do remember that Experience Travel Group are ATOL bonded meaning your money safe and refundable if flight routes changes and we can’t offer the same flights as you booked.
+Do remember that Experience Travel Group are ATOL bonded meaning your money is safe and fully refundable if flight routes changes and we can’t offer the same flights as you booked.

 Garuda airlines launched the first-ever direct flight from London to Bali on 22nd January 2019.
 Previously, the carrier had only operated direct flights from London to Jakarta.
 However, they have recently re-routed the service as part of a restructuring strategy.